mitre-ace-direct/ace-direct/iam/README.md

   $  python oam_installer.py -silent
   ```

-1. Continue with [Install OpenAM admin tools](#Install-OpenAM-admin-tools), but when executing commands, use the new working folders in commands and folder references:
+1. Continue with [Set up OpenAM admin tools](#Set-up-OpenAM-admin-tools), but when executing commands, use the new working folders in commands and folder references:

   ```bash
   /opt/tomcat/webapps/ace2